jan-bogaerts/mark/src/markdownCode.md

 #### outline
 - the outline component is positioned to the left of the editor
 - it contains a tree representing the outline of the currently active project: all markdown headings in the document are present in the outline
-- When the component is loaded and whenever the project-service raises an event to indicate that a new project was loaded, the project data is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
+- When the component is loaded and whenever the project-service raises the 'content-changed' event to indicate that a new project was loaded, the project data is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
+  - note: register using `projectService.subscribe('content-changed', handleContentChanged)`
-- Whenever the project service raises an event that a data item was removed, look up the key in the tree structure and remove the node from the tree.
-Note: also search in the 'children' list of every node recursively until the key is found or at end of tree.
+- Whenever the project service raises an event that a data item was removed (event: fragment-deleted), call the 'removeNode' function
-- Whenever the project service raises an event that a data item was added or (multiple) item(s) were changed, rebuild the tree structure.
+- Whenever the project service raises an event that a data item was added (fragment-inserted) or (multiple) item(s) were changed (the event 'key-changed'), rebuild the tree structure.
 - when the user selects a tree item, the key of the first selected item is assigned to the position-tracking service's activeFragment
 - this component monitors the position-tracking service for changes to the currently selected text-fragment.
+  - use `positionTrackingService.subscribe(eventHandler)` to attach the event handler
   - when the position changes, set the tree's selectedKeys property to the key of the selected text-fragment so that the corresponding tree node becomes selected.
 - show the tree with lines

-the function 'convertToTreeData' is described as: set parent to null for every data item:
-    create a new node for the data item.
+- the function 'convertToTreeData' is described as: set parent to null for every data item: create a new node for the data item.
 Set the title & key of the node to the title & key of the data item. also keep a reference to the data item itself in the node